-Employees identified by the Director of Human Resources that have been assigned duties involving regular use of bilingual skills, a stipend of thirty-five dollars (\$35.00) per month shall be provided.
-Bilingual pay differential shall cease when the position is determined by the Human Resource Director to no longer require the bilingual skills.
+Employees identified by the Director of Human Resources that have been assigned duties involving regular use of bilingual skills, a stipend of seventy dollars (\$70.00) per month shall be provided.

 3.08 FLEX TIME

 At the department head's discretion, departmental employees may be authorized to work a flexibly scheduled workday using a core (mandatory) time between 10 a.m. and 3 p.m. per day with remaining work hours scheduled outside the core time.